-The expression end may only appear inside array subscripts, and if used in the i:th subscript of an array expression A it is equivalent to size(A, i) provided indices to A are a subtype of Integer.
-If used inside nested array subscripts it refers to the most closely nested array.
+The expression end may only appear inside array subscripts, and if used in the i:th subscript of an array expression A it is equivalent to the upper bound of the i:th dimension of A. If used inside nested array subscripts it refers to the most closely nested array.